Caddickbrown/SApps/README.md

 Should you want to change the theme, you can do so by editing the CSS variables in the `:root` section.

 ## Future
+## v2.0
+- [ ] Cleaner Aesthetics
+- [ ] Dark Mode
+- [ ] Customisable fields from within the page

 ### Planned Functionality
-- Customisable fields from within the page
 - Field Types
 - Remove Fields from within the page
+- Themes

+## Dependencies
+I try to reduce the dependencies as much as possible, but some may be necessary for the functionality of the application.

+Should I find a way to remove them, I will, but for development speed they may be required in the interim.

+### Current Dependencies
-- Dark Mode
+- None

 ## Contributing
 If you have any ideas for features, or find any bugs, please open an issue or a pull request.
 I will try to respond as soon as possible.